How we create our certifications

-As tests results roll in, psychometric staff start to examine the data.
+As tests results roll in, psychometric staff begin to examine the data.
 Asking questions such as: Are there questions that everyone gets correct?
-Are there questions that everyone fails? to determine if there anything wrong with the questions.
+Are there questions that everyone fails?
 Exam comments collected during the process are reviewed and questions and concerns are addressed.

 Modified Angoff Study

 While psychometric staff review incoming data, a separate pool of subject-matter experts simultaneously participated in a modified Angoff study.
 Their goal, to provide the psychometric staff with additional data to validate questions and assist in setting the passing score.